distributed-text-services/specifications/Collection-API.md

 ## Scheme

-Here is the scheme for the current draft.
 Everything that is not marked as Optional is mandatory.

 JSON wide attributes :

-- `@context` must be extending Hydra and providing DCT, TEI and DTS namespaces prefix
+- `@context` must extend Hydra and provide the DCT, TEI and DTS namespace prefixes

 Item properties :
 - `title` is a single string